mashiyatz/Unity3DStudyGroup/README.md

 public float speed;
 ```

 A `float` represents a number that can have a fractional value, as opposed to an `int` or integer, which is always a whole number. `speed` is the name we've given the variable.
 What's this `public` thing?
 Save your script and go back to the Unity window.
 If you click on the cube again and check the Inspector, you'll see that the parameter `Speed` has appeared inside the Move Cube component we made a moment ago.
-If a variable or function inside a class is public, it basically means that it can be accessed from outside the instance of the class.
+If a variable or function inside a class is public, it basically means that it can be accessed from outside the script.
 In Unity, it also means that you can edit the variable from the editor.

 ![image](https://user-images.githubusercontent.com/43973044/211079455-4bee7461-5805-4207-a147-0281227013ec.png)

+What if you don't want a variable to be accessed from outside?
+Anything unlabeled, like the `Start()` and `Update()` functions, is private by default.
+You can also be explicit by writing `private` instead of `public`.
+We'll use private variables in a bit, but let's get this cube moving first.

 ### Follow a Cube